-The Language Media Center serves the technological needs of foreign language instruction at College Park.
-It houses a large collection of video and audio programs in more than 25 languages, graphic and resource materials, language laboratories, and video viewing rooms.
+Language Media Services serves the technological needs of foreignlanguage instruction at College Park.
+It houses a large collection of video and audio programs in more than 25 languages, a computer classroom with foreign-language software, graphic and resource materials, language laboratories, and video viewing stations.